 All Supplemental Applications and all support documents must be received by April 15 in order for applicants to be considered for interviews.

 Interviews are conducted from August until the class is filled.
 Applicants selected for an on-campus interview will be contacted by telephone and/or email to schedule the interview.
 The applicant will be given pertinent information about the schedule of events for the interview day.

-Following the receipt of all requested information and the interview process, the applicant’s file will once again be reviewed by the Admissions Committee at its weekly meeting.
+Following the receipt of all requested information and the interview process, the Admissions Committee at its weekly meeting will once again review the applicant’s file.
 Applicant decisions will be assigned to the following categories:

 Please note: It is the student’s responsibility to track the admissions process